 “Gary!
 Come on man!
 I’m paying this guy by the minute!
 Could you please let go of the drama?
 We’re here now…come on!”

 The cabbie was doing the best he could to avoid potholes and wandering deer along the way to Saint James, the little harbor City of Beaver Island.
 Any ground transportation was fine with me after the plane-ride.
-The view from the ground, as we passed numerous lakes and natural meadows made me think of a few of the storybook illustrations that had fueled my childhood imagination, because for some reason, I still believed in an unspoiled, balanced vision of nature…if you were a good person, you had simply to find it, hidden and waiting, nestled in the backwaters and dark corners of canyons and mountain valleys, or hidden deep in caves, with natural springs, fresh air and great natural windows in the rock ceilings that exposed the sometimes torpid underground life to the glory of the open sky.
-In these generous warm recesses, the earth could safely lock me in.
-Regardless my fear, I knew the importance of flight in all its practical glories, but waiting to arrive by ground in my travels gave me ample time, in my imagination, to experience air travel.
+The view from the ground, as we passed numerous lakes and natural meadows made me think of a few of the storybook illustrations that fueled my childhood imagination.
+For some reason I still believed in an unspoiled, balanced vision of nature. if you were a good person, you had simply to find it, hidden and waiting.
+It was nestled in the backwaters and dark corners of canyons and mountain valleys, or in deep in caves with natural springs, fresh air and great natural windows in the rock ceilings that exposed the sometimes torpid underground life to the glory of the sky.
+In these warm recesses, the earth could lock me in.
+Regardless of my fear, I knew the importance of flight , but waiting to arrive by ground in my travels gave me ample time, in my imagination, to experience air travel.
 That could suffice.

 At the edge of the beautiful little harbor of St. James, we stopped at the entrance to the small public beach.
 My brother paid the cabdriver, we collected our bags and walked towards a small structure; the changing hut.
-I was in full recovery of my nerves, but still in need of something; perhaps a liquid refreshment.
+I had recovered my nerves, but still needed something; perhaps a liquid refreshment.

 “I thought we might have a drink in town before swimming.
 You said the Shamrock was the town meeting house.
 Let’s check it out!”

-Under the surface of a warm lake, this lake, with water clear enough to see further down than the light was able to reach, I reasoned he was right and I could find a little adventure and exhilaration to erase the terror of the plane ride.
+Under the surface of a warm lake, this lake, with water clear enough to see further down than the light was able to reach, I knew he was right and I could find some adventure and exhilaration to erase the terror of the plane ride.
 There was a small world to explore, and my brother’s instruction would offer possibilities I would have skipped otherwise.
 I’d really never swum any deeper than most conventional swimming pools.

 We donned our trunks and headgear, waded to the beach-floor’s still visible edge and stood for a moment gazing out into the circular harbor.
 Looking back down to our feet, the water beyond the drop-off point was deeply hued in blues, aqua and reddish-green.
 The optical distortion made the space bellow seem endless.